Dynamical localization and slow dynamics in quasiperiodically-driven quantum systems

-We test these results with the aid of numerical simulations of the dynamics of return probability which measures the probability of finding a particle after any instance at an initially localized site $n$.
-It is defined as: $P(t)=|\langle\psi(0)|\psi(t)\rangle|^{2}$; in our study, we take the particle to be localized initially at site $n=L/2$.
+The return probability, which is a measure of the probability of finding a particle at an initially localized site $n$ after a time $t$ is defined as $P(t)=|\langle\psi(0)|\psi(t)\rangle|^{2}$; in our study, we take $n=L/2$.
 The dynamics of the return probability for the Thue-Morse driven system is plotted in Fig.~\ref{fig:fig3}(a).
-For the ratio $F/\omega = 2.0$, we find that the return probability has oscillatory behavior in the short time limit.
+For the ratio $F/\omega = 2$, we find that the return probability has oscillatory behavior.
 We have checked using stroboscopic dynamics that it periodically returns to its original value of unity even for very long times.
 On the other hand, tuning the ratio at $F/\omega = 1.3$, we see that the return probability is vanishingly small.
+A similar observation can be made when looking at the growth of entanglement entropy defined as~\cite{nielsen_chuang_2010,peschel2003calculation,roy2018entanglement}: $ S(t)=-\text{Tr}(\rho_{L/2}\ln\rho_{L/2})$, where $\rho_{L/2}=\text{Tr}_{1\leq i\leq L/2}\left\lbrace|\psi(t)\rangle \langle \psi(t)|\right\rbrace$ is the reduced density matrix of half the chain obtained by tracing out the other half of the chain.
+Starting with an initial N\'{e}el state $|\psi(0)\rangle = \prod_{i=1}^{L/2}\hat{c}^{\dagger}_{2i}|0 \rangle$, we study the dynamics of the entropy in Fig.~\ref{fig:fig3}(c).
+Again, when $F/\omega = 2$, we find oscillatory behavior, while for $F/\omega = 1.3$, $S(t)$ starts to grow in time.
+These observations confirm the analytical prediction that when the ratio $F/\omega$ is tuned properly, the system exhibits dynamical localization; else, it behaves like a nearest-neighbor chain with renormalized hopping.